United States Army Basic Training: Week 3

 Recruits begin training with methods for carrying an unconscious or immobile person and physical problem solving, such as finding a way to carry equipment from point A to point B given specific obstacles and constraints.

 Recruits are also commonly sent to a gas chamber during this week, which is a large, sealed chamber where soldiers are subjected to CS gas while wearing their protective masks.
 The gas chamber is the culmination of a series of classroom instructions on gas mask use.
 Recruits are forced to unmask just before exiting the chamber so that they can briefly experience the effects of the gas.
 Drill sergeants will usually ask each recruit to recite information while they are unmasked, such as name, social security number or the Pledge of Allegiance, so that the recruit is forced to open their mouth/eyes and/or take a breath while demonstrating continued focus.

-Week 3 is also when the recruits are introduced to their standard-issue weapon, the M16A2 assault rifle or the M4 carbine.
+Week 3 is also when the recruits are introduced to their standard-issue weapon, the M4A1 carbine.
 This does not yet involve the actual firing of the rifle.
 It does include basic rifle marksmanship (BRM) fundamentals training (instruction in marksmanship techniques without firing the rifle.
 For instance, trigger control is practiced by placing a wooden dowel down the barrel of the rifle with a coin placed on the exposed end.
 If the recruit can pull the trigger without the coin falling from the dowel, their trigger control is satisfactory), as well as maintenance tasks, including "field stripping" (quickly disassembling, cleaning, and reassembling) the rifle.
 Many of these tasks are now done during Week 1 as a part of the initial round of classroom instruction.